 Students cannot change their mind after the application has been submitted.
 Whatever you indicate on your application will be final.

-Test scores will not be required for Honors College, WISE, or University Schools for 2023.
+Test scores will not be required for Honors College, WISE, or University Scholars for 2023.

 SAT or ACT scores WILL be required for Scholars for Medicine and Scholars for Dental Medicine.